webr3/hyperdata/README.md

 schema document IRI:          https://example.com/schema short form name-fragments:    Article, title
 ```
-The expectation is that when you dereference the schema document IRI of `https://example.com/schema` (for example via HTTP GET), a successful response will be a Hyperdata schema document describing the `https://example.com/schema#` namespace, which will specify the `Article` class, and it's named properties such as `title`.
+The expectation is that when you dereference the schema document IRI of `https://example.com/schema` (for example via HTTP GET), a successful response will be a Hyperdata document describing the schema within the established `https://example.com/schema#` namespace.

-The previous example can also be written as follows, rendering the same results:
+The dereferenced schema document is expected to specify:
+- the `Article` class, described by an object with an `@id` of `https://example.com/schema#Article`, and
+- the named properties of the `Article` class, such as `title`, which would be described by an object with an `@id` of `https://example.com/schema#title`.

+In this manner, the `Article` class and `title` property are universally and unambiguously named within the IRI space, allowing shared understanding of readily accessible hyperdata.

+By adding an `@id` to the previous example, it can also be universally named within the IRI space, allowing it to be referenced and dereferenced within the web of hyperdata.
 ```
 {
   "@namespace": "https://example.com/schema#",